We are now accepting Form 941 for Q1, 2025. E-File Now!

-Have you made an error on your Form 941 tax return?
-Don’t worry!
-You can always use Form 941-X to make corrections to your Form 941.
+Have you made an error on your 941 tax return? use Form 941-X to make corrections to your Form 941.

 TaxBandits for Every Business

-Note: Be sure to file a separate Form 941-X for each tax period for which there was an error.
+Make sure to file a separate Form 941-X for each tax period only if you found the errors.

 Criteria for Filing Form 941-X